Hurley, Warwickshire: Religion

-According to the 2001 Census the ward of Hurley and Wood End is 80% Christian, 19% Non-Religious and 1% Other.
 The Church of England Church of the Resurrection is a wooden mission church, part of the Kingsbury and Baxterley Group of Churches.
-Hurley is in the Roman Catholic Parish of St John The Baptist, of which the main collegiate church is St John's Presbytery in Tamworth.
+Hurley is in the Roman Catholic Parish of St John the Baptist, of which the main collegiate church is St John's Presbytery in Tamworth.

 Economy

-Hurley is served by a small village store and Post Office on Brick Kiln Lane.
+Hurley has a small store and Post Office on Brick Kiln Lane.
 There is an Indian takeaway on Knowle Hill.
-The village also has two public houses called the Holly Bush Inn and The Anchor Inn on Hurley Common.
+The village also has a public house called the Holly Bush Inn.
 The headquarters of the construction and maintenance firm Promanex Group are just outside Hurley.
 Most residents commute to work in Tamworth, Atherstone, Nuneaton, Birmingham and Coventry, with manufacturing being the most common type of employment, followed by wholesale and retail.

+Demographics

+Over 99.5% of people (3,550) described themselves as White British with 92 people from other ethnic groups.
+The village has an almost 50:50 split of males and females, with a ratio of 1,822 to 1,820 respectively.

+According to the 2001 Census the ward of Hurley and Wood End is 80% Christian, 19% Non-Religious and 1% Other.